bhuvaneshnakka/aboutme/README.md

-[Creating repo in Github](https://help.github.com/articles/create-a-repo/) It is used for new users to create the repository in the Git
+[Creating repo in Github](https://help.github.com/articles/create-a-repo/) It is used for new users to create the repository in the git.

+[youtubelink ](https://www.youtube.com/watch?v=mMsWq3rS6Po) This video is helpful in creating the repository in the git.

 ## Contributers

-Hai Guys This is Bhuvanesh Nakka  studying in the NORTHWEST MISSSOURI STATE UNIVERSITY Pursuing my masters in Applied Computer Science
+Hai Guys This is Bhuvanesh Nakka  studying in the NORTHWEST MISSSOURI STATE UNIVERSITY Pursuing my masters in Applied Computer Science.

 ![Nature](https://images.pexels.com/photos/459225/pexels-photo-459225.jpeg?auto=compress&cs=tinysrgb&dpr=1&w=500)